Sterling Employment Law

 How much sick time is there?

-Parents and caregivers should be aware that the ESTA allows employees to accrue one hour of sick time for every 30 hours worked.
+Parents and caregivers should be aware that the ESTA allows all sick time hours to be frontloaded at the start of the year.
 Employers with fewer than 10 employees must provide up to 40 hours of paid sick time and an additional 32 hours of unpaid sick time per year.
 Employers with 10 or more employees must provide up to 72 hours of paid sick time annually.
 Unused sick time can carry over to the next year, but employers may limit sick time to 72 hours per year.
-Employees can start using their accrued sick time after 90 days of employment.
+Employees can start using their accrued sick time after 120 days of employment.

 Do you still have questions?